diffplug/spotless-cli/README.md

                         run.
                       One of: CSS, HTML, JS, JSON, XML, XHTML -v, --use-version=<useVersion>
-                      The version of Eclipse WTP formatter to use.
+                      The version of eclipse-wtp to use.
                       (default: 4.21.0)
   -V, --version       Print version information and exit.